-Anna Tarrant is a Lecturer in Sociology in the School of Social and Political Science.
+Anna Tarrant is a Leverhulme Early Career Fellow and Senior Lecturer in Sociology in the School of Social and Political Science.
 She is currently funded under the Leverhulme Trust Early Career Fellowship scheme (Oct 2014 - Jun 2018) to explore men’s care responsibilities in low-income families, over time and across households.
 The study has employed a novel qualitative longitudinal methodology including the use of qualitative secondary analysis to develop the research design.

-I am currently developing an edited collection called ‘Advances in Qualitative Secondary Analysis’ with Dr Kahryn Hughes (University of Leeds) that will be published with SAGE in Jan 2019.
-Chapters written by experts in the field will reflect the range of novel research design and innovation characterising the methodological landscape of qualitative secondary analysis (QSA), and data reuse more generally.
+She is currently developing an edited collection called ‘Advances in Qualitative Secondary Analysis’ with Dr Kahryn Hughes (University of Leeds) that will be published with SAGE in Jan 2019.
+Chapters written by experts in the field will reflect the range of novel research design and innovation characterising the methodological landscape of qualitative secondary analysis (or QSA), and data reuse more generally.

-I began my career as an academic at Lancaster University where I gained a BSc in Geography, PhD and a PGCert in Academic Practice.
-I taught there for a period of two years as a Senior Teaching Associate in Human Geography.
-Following this I worked as a Research Associate for Prof. Brid Featherstone at the Open University, conducting research around fatherhood and kinship care.
-All of this work lead to funding for my current research study (above), which began at the University of Leeds (with Dr Kahryn Hughes) and is now being complete at the University of Lincoln.
+She began my career as an academic at Lancaster University where she gained a BSc in Geography, PhD and a PGCert in Academic Practice.
+She taught there for a period of two years as a Senior Teaching Associate in Human Geography.
+Following this she worked as a Research Associate for Prof. Brid Featherstone at the Open University, conducting research around fatherhood and kinship care.
+All of this work lead to winning a prestigious Leverhulme Trust Early Career Fellowship award (described above), which began at the University of Leeds (with Dr Kahryn Hughes) and is now being complete at the University of Lincoln.

 ORCHID ID: orcid.org/0000-0002-5253-6056

 Module Co-ordinator for ‘Understanding the City’

 Lecturer in Sociology